twitchy-ears/ao3-wrapped/README.md

 # ao3-wrapped
 A simple and probably buggy version of a "spotify wrapped" but for Archive Of Our Own, shows top tags and fics by scanning your history

-So someone showed me a tweet talking about the idea of an Ao3 wrapped script, where it'll show you your top read tags and works over a year, and I was interested by the idea and so gave it a shot and cooked up something basic as I had a quiet evening
+So someone showed me a tweet talking about the idea of an Ao3 wrapped script, where it'll show you your top read tags and works over a year, and I was interested by the idea and so gave it a shot and cooked up something basic as I had a quiet evening.

+Currently it outputs works (by amount viewed), tags, relationships, characters, fandoms, categories, warnings, ratings, and total words in all fics.

 As an early warning running this will take *a long time*, by default it will load 100 pages of your history (~2000 fics), with a 3 second sleep between each page.
 Then it will retrieve the tags from each fic read in the current year, again with a 3 second wait between each one to try and avoid the rate limiter.
 So if you have read 2000 fics this year it will take ~5 minutes to load your history and then about 1 hour 40 to retrieve all the tags from those fics and process them for you.
 Be very patient.